Since pre-Columbian times, Maricopa has had three distinct locations, each with its unique history.

 Shortly after Maricopa found its new home, Maricopaville succumbed to the flames of a destructive fire, taking most of its buildings and homes, and sending its few inhabitants east to Maricopa Junction.

-Over the next 35 years, Maricopa Junction experienced modest prosperity building churches, a hotel and schoolhouse.
+During the next 35 years, Maricopa Junction experienced modest prosperity building churches, a hotel and schoolhouse.

 In 1912, under President Taft, the federal government established reservation land south of Maricopa Junction.
 Less than a year later the federal government shrunk the reservation by half due to opposition from area farmers.
 Ak-Chin Indian Community was established in 1961.